ice-bergtech/kr8/docs/concepts/components.md

 ) else [] // don't make a storageclass if it's not AWS
 ```

 ### YAML Component

 kr8+ can use a static k8s manifest as a source input.
 You can then manipulate the structure of that YAML using Jsonnet.
 kr8+ takes care of the heavy lifting for you.

-This is useful when loading manifests from remote source, and you want to manipulate the mbefore deploying into a cluster.
+This is useful when loading manifests from remote source, and you want to manipulate the resources before deploying into a cluster.

-This example can be found here: [kr8-examples echo-test](https://github.com/ice-bergtech/kr8-examples/components/doc-concepts/echo-test/)
+An example can be found here: [kr8-examples echo-test](https://github.com/ice-bergtech/kr8-examples/components/doc-concepts/echo-test/)

 ```bash
 components/doc-conepts/jsonnetStorageClasses